 - When using the VST3 plug-in, you can resize the plug-in interface by just dragging the window edges to any size you like.
 Of course you can always go back to one of the predefined sizes with the resize button. - The large interface options will be greyed out in the Resize button menu if the current display is too small to support them, and the same applies to the scaling options.

-Next: Predelay, input and output options
+Next: Input and output options

-Using FabFilter Pro-R Main controls Decay Rate EQ Post EQ
+See Also Using FabFilter Pro-R 2 Main controls Decay Rate EQ Post EQ

-Predelay, input and output options
+Input and output options